Syamer Kutty Abba

-Mohammad Syamer bin Kutty Abba (محمد شامير بن كوتتي اببا, IPA: /ms/; born 1 October 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League side Kuala Lumpur City, on loan from Johor Darul Ta'zim and Malaysia national team, which he captains.
+Mohammad Syamer bin Kutty Abba (محمد شامير بن كوتتي اببا, IPA: /ms/; born 1 October 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League side Johor Darul Ta'zim and Malaysia national team, which he captains.

 He mainly plays as a box-to-box midfielder, and can also play as defensive midfielder.

 Early life

-He was born into a Malayali family at Kampung Dodol, George Town, Penang.He is the older brother of Malaysia international midfielder Haziq Kutty Abba.
+He was born into a Malayali family at Kampung Dodol, George Town, Penang.
+He is the older brother of Malaysia international midfielder Haziq Kutty Abba.

 Having made his Malaysia debut against Hong Kong in October 2017, he has gone on to make more than 20 appearances for his country.
 Mohammad Syamer Kutty Abba began his career at Penang in 2014.
 He moved to Harimau Muda C in December 2014.

 His spell at Harimau Muda C didn't last long and in December 2015 he rejoined Penang, making 25 league appearances in 2 years.
 In November 2017 he joined Johor Darul Ta'zim, making 30 league appearances.
 During this time he also spent time on loan at Vilaverdense.